pramnora/Linode/README.md

 >> d (a folder)
 >> (-) (a file)

-The next set of 3 x 3 dashes: (---) represents...
+Each next set of 3 x 3 dashes: (---) represents, successively...

 1> owner
 2> group